remi-san/remi-san.github.io/_drafts/CQRS-asynchronous-error-management.md

 title: "CQRS Asynchronous Error Management"
 date: 2015-10-30 12:00:00
 categories: CQRS
-excerpt: >
+excerpt: How do you warn your user when a command failed when your command handler is async?
-  How do you warn your user when a command failed when your command handler is async?
+keywords: CQRS, Async, Exceptions, Events, Domain
 ---
 So, I've got a design problem.